-- (ii) Provide any guarantee, security or the like to or on behalf of the Ultimate beneficiaries - (h) The Group has not received any fund from any person(s) or entity(ies), including foreign entities (Funding party) with the understanding (whether recorded in writing or otherwise) that it will, - (i) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Group (Ultimate beneficiaries) - or - (ii) Provide any guarantee, security or the like to or on behalf of the Ultimate beneficiaries. - (i) The Group does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the period in the tax assessments under the Income Tax Act 1961. - The Group has not entered into any scheme of arrangement which has an accounting impact on current period or previous (k) financial year. - (I) The Group has not traded or invested in Crypto and virtual currency during the reporting periods. - (m) The Group has complied with the number of layers prescribed under the Companies Act, 2013, read with the Companies (Restriction on number of layers) Rules, 2017.
+- (ii) Provide any guarantee, security or the like to or on behalf of the Ultimate beneficiaries. - (j) The Group does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the period in the tax assessments under the Income Tax Act 1961. - (k) The Group has not entered into any scheme of arrangement which has an accounting impact on current period or previous financial year. - (I) The Group has not traded or invested in Crypto and virtual currency during the reporting periods. - (m) The Group has complied with the number of layers prescribed under the Companies Act, 2013, read with the Companies (Restriction on number of layers) Rules, 2017.